Skip to content

 Orchwood

-Planning a Cut Flower Garden for Stunning Bouquets
+Planning a Cut Flower Garden: Grow Stunning Homegrown Bouquets

 Flower GardeningGarden Design

-Planning a Cut Flower Garden for Stunning Bouquets
+Planning a Cut Flower Garden: Grow Stunning Homegrown Bouquets

-There's something magical about walking into your garden with scissors in hand and cutting an armful of flowers for the kitchen table.
-A dedicated cutting garden is easier to plan than you might think, and the rewards are enormous — fresh bouquets all season long, at a fraction of the cost of a florist.
+There is something deeply satisfying about walking into your garden with scissors in hand and cutting an armful of flowers for the kitchen table.
+A dedicated cutting garden is easier to plan than you might think, and the rewards are enormous — fresh bouquets all season long at a fraction of florist prices.
+The key is choosing varieties with long stems, prolific blooming, and good vase life, then planting enough to cut generously without leaving your garden bare.

 Share: